alex-kalinin/lenet-bigdl/README.md

 #### Notebooks for LetNet/BigDL deep learning workshop

-The workshop envronment is available for download in a Docker container.
+The workshop environment is available for download in a Docker container.
 You can run it locally.
 The contrainer comes with the following pre-installed systems/libraries:

 - Ubuntu Linux base image
 - Spark